The TMS Center of New Jersey

 Team

-Meet Our Experts
+Meet Our TMS Experts

 NeuroStar Advanced TMS Therapy

 NeuroStar is more than another TMS therapy; it is the gold standard treatment globally.
-With advanced technology and proven clinical results, NeuroStar is one of the most highly recommended TMS therapies for clinical depression, OCD, and anxiety.
+With advanced technology and proven clinical results, NeuroStar is one of the most highly recommended TMS therapies for clinical depression, OCD, and anxious depression.
 Backed by high-quality, rigorous research and clinical trials, NeuroStar has a reputation for being a safe and effective treatment for qualifying adult and adolescent patients.

 Our clinical specialists at The TMS Center of New Jersey perform NeuroStar Advanced TMS therapy in 19-minute sessions over a 7-week treatment course.
 The short delivery and lack of sedation or cognitive impairment make it a highly convenient and accessible treatment for our patients.